NeuralFalconYT/Remove-Watermark-Text-from-Video/README.md

 * **Faster processing speeds** on both CPU and GPU

-👉 If you want to experiment, you can **replace EasyOCR** with advanced OCR solutions (You can find latest ocr model on huggingface).
+👉 If you want to experiment, you can **replace EasyOCR** with advanced OCR solutions (You can find latest ocr models on huggingface).

 ---